scottchiefbaker/dool/README.md

 ### 🌿 Pull Requests and Branches

-The latest stable release (plus bugfixes) will live on the `master` branch, and development of new features will occur on the `next` branch.
+The latest stable release (plus bugfixes) will live on the `master` branch.
+Development of new features will occur on the `next` branch.
 Please have pull requests target the `next` branch.

 Various feature/bug branches may come and go as we work on more complex